 Regulation of Blood Volume by Renal Excretion of Water and Sodium

-The primary mechanism by which the kidneys regulate blood volume is by adjusting the excretion of water and sodium into the urine.
-There are several mechanisms by which this regulation occurs.
+The primary mechanism by which the kidneys regulate blood volume is by adjusting the amount of water and sodium lost into the urine.
+At different sites along the proximal tubules, thick ascending limb of the loop of Henle, distal and collecting tubules, sodium transport is regulated by angiotensin II (Ang II), which increases sodium transport thereby leading to sodium retention.
+In the collecting tubules, another hormone (aldosterone), stimulates sodium transport from the tubular fluid into the interstitium.
+Together, Ang II and aldosterone provide a powerful mechanism for increasing sodium retention and consequently fluid volume in the body.
+A third hormone, antidiuretic hormone (ADH), increases water permeability in the late distal tubules and collecting tubules.
+This enables water to diffuse from the tubulular fluid into the hypertonic interstitium, thereby reducing urine volume and therefore water loss.
+Beside these hormone actions on sodium transport and water movement, changes in renal blood flow and glomerular filtration can affect the amount of sodium and water filtered at the glomerulus and entering the renal tubules.
 For example, increased blood volume increases arterial pressure, renal perfusion, and glomerular filtration rate.
 This leads to an increase in renal excretion of water and sodium that is termed pressure natriuresis.
 In certain types of renal disease, the pressure natriuresis relationship is altered so that the kidneys retain more sodium and water at a given pressure, thereby increasing blood volume.

-Activation of the renin-angiotensin-aldosterone system causes increased sodium retention which also leads to reduced water loss into the urine.
-Both angiotensin and aldosterone, although by different mechanisms, stimulate distal tubular sodium reabsorption and decreases sodium and water loss by the kidney.
-Activation of the renin-angiotensin-aldosterone system occurs in renal artery stenosis, which is one cause of secondary hypertension.
+Activation of the renin-angiotensin-aldosterone (RAAS) system causes increased sodium retention by the kidneys, which leads to reduced water loss into the urine and therefore blood volume expansion.
+RAAS activation occurs during heart failure, which leads to fluid retention in the body.
+RAAS activation also occurs with renal artery stenosis, which is one cause of secondary hypertension.
 Drugs that block the formation of angiotensin II (i.e., angiotensin converting enzyme inhibitors), or block aldosterone receptors (e.g., spironolactone) enhance sodium and water loss, and thereby reduce blood volume.
 Therefore, any mechanism or drug that alters the activity of the renin-angiotensin-aldosterone system will affect blood volume.

 How Blood Volume Affects Blood Pressure